 Pro tip: Chill the gel for some extra relief.

 Essential oils have so many uses, including inflammation reduction and itching relief.
-Put a small amount of essential oil in a spray bottle with water, and you’ll always have something soothing on hand.
+Put a small amount of essential oil in a mist bottle with water, and you’ll always have something soothing on hand.

 Some essential oils that will relieve the inflammation:

 All of these essential oils have cooling and anti-inflammatory properties.
 They might not bring permanent relief, so you’ll have to reapply after a few hours.
 If you don’t have any essential oils on hand, minty toothpaste can provide temporary relief as well.

 This is an easy one.
 Put ice in a plastic bag or washcloth and place it over the bite.
 It’ll reduce the redness and provide a cool relief from a hot day at the same time.
 Taking a warm bath might sound soothing, but it’ll make the bites itch more.
 It’s better to cool the area instead.